Welcome to the Chilliwack Learning Society Website

 If you are an organization that provides education and services, we invite you to participate in Money for Living by:

 Plan to be there.

 This year's 4-Person Texas Scramble format golf tournament will be held June 13 at Meadowlands Golf Course.
 The event will start with a brunch at 11:00 a.m., followed by the golf tournament with a 1 p.m. shotgun start.
 Awards and prizes will follow at the end of golf play.
 For more information see the poster.
 To purchase your tickets or to be a hole sponsor, use the Paypal link below and select how many tickets you're purchasing, or email us at email@example.com.

 Would you like to help an adult meet a learning goal?

 Tutors are needed to assist adult learners with a variety of needs: English as a Second Language, basic technology skills, reading, writing or math.
-Learners come from all walks of life and range in age from 19 to 84.
-If you are patient, flexible, have a sense of humour and a desire to help others achieve their goals, then consider volunteering as an Outreach Worker for Literacy (OWL).
-Free training for OWLs will take place this April, dates and times to be determined.
+Learners come from all walks of like and range in age from 19 to 84.
+If you are patient, flexible, have a sense of humour and a desire to help others achieve their goals, then consider volunteering as a volunteer tutor.
+Free training for tutors is provided.
 For more information contact program coordinator Marci at firstname.lastname@example.org.